MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - Flag inappropriate content
 - Support for a variety of video formats

 ### 8.8.
-Demonstration:Getting Started with BigQuery
+Demonstration: Getting Started with BigQuery

 ### 8.9.
 GCP Fundamentals: Getting Started with BigQuery